Dior pulls the stars in conveyor-belt menswear show in Paris

 PARIS (AP) — The black box construction branded "DIOR" was so big it obscured the view of the Eiffel Tower.

-At 2,840 square meters (30,570 square feet), the sheer scale of menswear designer Kim Jones' pop-up venue could only mean one thing: that he was competing for show of the season on Friday at Paris Fashion Week.
+The sheer scale of menswear designer Kim Jones' pop-up venue of 2,840 square meters (30,570 square feet) could only mean one thing: he was competing for show of the season on Friday at Paris Fashion Week.

 A high-tech conveyor-belt catwalk allowed models to parade before a starry Dior Homme front row that included Kate Moss, Lily Allen and a tardy Robert Pattinson.